mariomicolta/PySpark-Craiglist/README.md

 # PySpark-demo
-This project consists of showing the installation and configuration of a notebook in Google Colab to be able to use PySpark.
-In addition, Spark is used to perform some simple queries to the dataframe.
+This project explores the Craigslist dataset with PySpark.
+A notebook was installed and configured in Google Colab in order to use PySpark.

+# Mario Micolta